Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 # Topic

 ## Find job
-我有一个核物理的本科学位以及一个IT的硕士学位，这种交叉的学科背景在找工作时很有优势。

-我今年不久前被晋升成一个小团队的leader，虽然薪酬因此而变得更加丰厚，但随之而来的是更多的工作负担和责任。原先做单纯的开发人员时只需要关注技术方面的问题，现在则要考虑更多的因素。虽然我很快适应了新的工作角色，但不得不承认工作的负担增加不少。经常下班回到家后感觉整个人都burnout。

-因为工作的时间变长了，我用于锻炼和休息的时间被侵占，有些时候甚至需要在公司通宵，这一切都影响到了个人健康。

-我现在在了解一些work-life balance 的公司的合适职位，这也是我考雅思的一个主要目的，拥有一个语言能力证明能允许我考虑一些外企或者海外工作的职位。
+"I have a bachelor's degree in nuclear physics and a master's degree in IT.
+This interdisciplinary background gives me a competitive advantage when searching for jobs.

+Recently(Not long ago this year), I was promoted to lead a small team this year.
+While this brought a more substantial salary increase, it also came with(brought along) additional workload and responsibilities.
+When I was solely a developer, I only had to focus on technical issues, but now there are many more factors to consider.
+Although I've been trying to adapt quickly to my new role, I can clearly feel the fatigue.
+Often, *when I get home after work*, I feel completely burned out."

+I'm currently exploring suitable positions in companies that value work-life balance.
+This is *one of my main purposes for* taking the IELTS, as having a language proficiency certification can to some extent enable me to consider roles in multinational corporations or *overseas* opportunities."

 Out of interest, I studied nuclear physics during my undergraduate years.

-However, when I was in my senior year searching for a job, things didn't go smoothly.
+However, *when I was in my senior year* searching for a job, things didn't go smoothly as expected.

 Many companies related to my major, such as nuclear power plants and energy companies, didn't ***spark much interest in me***.
 I felt quite frustrated during that period.

 Initially, I just wanted to ask him out for dinner and have a chat.
+I was quite distressed.

 After hearing about my current situation, he suggested, "Have you ever thought about applying for positions in internet companies?
 It seems like a good option in terms of work environment and income."